avipars/Android_App_Translation/README.md

 * Special characters within the strings file such as '%1$s' may not resolve successfully.
 Before copying the strings.xml file, verify that this is not the case.

+#### Applications

+* I'm integrating this with my unitMeasure app.
+If you'd like to help translate the app, join the telegram group https://t.me/unitmeasure

 #### Credits

 * I took the original spreadsheet from - https://www.cumulations.com/blogs/98/android-ios-localization-using-google-sheets and improved on it